UBC-DSCI/dsci-100-student-python/README.md

 An "adequate acknowledgement" requires a detailed identification of the (parts of the) code or text reused and a full citation of the original source code that has been reused.

-The above attribution policy applies only to assignments. **No code or text may be copied (with or without attribution) from any source during a quiz or exam.
+The above attribution policy applies only to assignments. **No code or text may be copied (with or without attribution) from any source during an exam.
 Answers must always be in your own words.
 At a minimum, copying will result in a grade of 0 for the related question.**

 **Repeated plagiarism of any form could result in larger penalties, including failure of the course.**